JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_2.md

 The other day I received a phone call from a lady working at one of the bookstores in Melbourne which sells URANTIA Books.

 “I just wanted to check with you,” she said.
 “A customer came in yesterday and told me that there is a follow-up to _The URANTIA Book_.
 Is there any truth in that?” was her question.
 I couldn't help smiling to myself as I answered: 'No, there isn't.
-There is a Concordex and a Paramony,“ and I explained what they were, how to use them and how to obtain them. ”But there certainly is no follow-up to _The URANTIA Book_."
+There is a Concordex and a Paramony, “and I explained what they were, how to use them and how to obtain them. ”But there certainly is no follow-up to _The URANTIA Book_.”

 <figure id="Figure_1" class="image urantiapedia" alt="U 2">
 <img src="/image/article/606/u2.jpg">